AI Pharma Integration Azure

 The Problem

-Pharmaceutical companies translate thousands of documents annually: SOPs, quality procedures, promotional materials, regulatory submissions.
+Pharmaceutical companies translate thousands of documents annually: SOPs (Standard Operating Procedures), quality procedures, promotional materials, regulatory submissions.
 The standard process involves external translation agencies with 2+ week turnaround times.

 Pain PointBusiness Impact